kapilsh/kapilsh.github.io/_posts/2024-07-18-exploring-gpt2.md

 ## Loading pre-trained weights

 We can see that number of parameters and dimensions match.
-In some cases, we notice that the dimensions are transposed as [Andrej mentioned in his youtube video](https://www.youtube.com/watch?v=l8pRSuU81PU&t=2593s) as well.
+In some cases, we notice that the dimensions are transposed as [Andrej mentioned in his YouTube video](https://www.youtube.com/watch?v=l8pRSuU81PU&t=2593s) as well.

 > HF model uses `nn.Conv1d` for qkv projection while we use `nn.Linear`.
 Hence, we need to transpose some of these arguments.
 {: .prompt-tip}